Marvel artist Kirby's heirs lose appeal over copyrights

 Trial in that case was pushed back to December 16 while Marvel and Friedrich pursue mediation and hopefully achieve a resolution," according to an August 1 letter by a lawyer for Marvel.

-Jeff Klein, a spokesman for Marvel, said in an email that the comic company was "gratified by the appellate court's definitive ruling that there is no legitimate basis to terminate our ownership of the copyrights at issue."

-Marc Toberoff, a lawyer for the Kirbys, did not respond to requests for comment.
+Neither a lawyer for the Kirbys nor Marvel representatives immediately responded to requests for comment.

 The case is Marvel Characters, Inc. v.
 Kirby, 2nd U.S. Circuit Court of Appeals, No. 11-3333.